 To that end, Roseline’s foundation hosts empowerment workshops to bring widows together, offering them a safe space to heal, form connections with one another, and learn and advocate for their rights.
 They provide job skills training and grants to help widows and widow’s groups start their own businesses and achieve financial stability.
 They also advocate on the local and national levels for legislation to protect widows from the traditional forms of gender-based violence they often face like forced sexual cleansing, and to advance their human and land rights.
 To date, the Rona Foundation has served over 8,000 widows between the ages of 29 and 80.

 Recently, Roseline also joined a group of lobbyists and other organizations in drafting a UN resolution to recognize widows’ rights.
-It is one of the first-ever UN resolutions on widowhood, and it was passed by the General Assembly in March of this year.
+It is one of the first-ever UN resolutions on widowhood, and it was passed by the General Assembly in March of 2022.
 Roseline shares, “I have been to spaces I would have never believed I’d be accepted in.
 A childless, divorced, and widowed woman speaking at the UN General Assembly, at European Parliament, addressing politicians and leaders, unheard of!
 I am still just a rural widowed woman that is inquisitive, and using her personal story to drive change.
 Anyone can do that.
 Stand up for something and make it count.”